Posted on 8/19/2017, 6:49:58 PM by huckfillary

 You can’t change history.
 Government-enforced slavery happened, government-enforced Jim Crow happened, government-enforced segregation happened.
 I don’t mean to minimize it or make light of it.
 It is a tragic, three-hundred-year long chapter in our history.
 But you can change the future.
 I’m not suggesting you ignore the past, but that you make the future the primary focus of your life.

 What do you want to do with your life?
 What do you want to become ?
 Take stock of yourself.
 List your assets and your shortcomings.
 Chart a course.
-As Objectivist philosopher/psychologist Nathaniel Branden would advise, take out four sheets of paper.
-At the top of the first page write:

 When’s the last time you asked yourself, “What am I gonna be when I grow up?”
 Perhaps it’s time.